Pong420/rc-field-form-wrapper/README.md

 };
 ```

-- `validators` can be a function that return array of validator, it is useful if the validation rely on other field's value.
+- `validators` can be a function that return array of validator.
+It is useful if the validation rely on other field's value.
 For example validation of new password

 ```tsx
 <FormItem